swcarpentry/git-novice/episodes/03-create.md

 Restart now?
 ```

-Agree to restart your session to activate the Git pane in Rstudio:
+Agree to restart your session to activate the Git pane in RStudio:

 ![The Git tab in the Environments pane shows the `status` of your repository.](fig/pane-git-01.png)

-The Git tab is in the [Environments pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html), usually in the upper right corner of the Rstudio IDE.
+The Git tab is in the [Environments pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html), usually in the upper right corner of the RStudio IDE.

 In this and next episodes you'll learn the function of all those buttons on the top of the Git tab!